 REI Co-op’s upgrade to the iconic Half Dome 2 Plus takes it to a new place.
 Rather than just a solid backpacking tent, this new version is a true do it all tent.
 It’s big enough for car camping, tough enough for the worth weather and light enough to schlep wherever and however you want to get there.
 While true light-is-right aficionados will want to look elsewhere for everyone else this is a compelling option at a very reasonable price.

-MSR Freelite 33 Person Tents for Backpacking, Backpacking Tents, Hiking & Camping & Tents
+MSR Hubba Tour 33 Person Tents for Backpacking, Hiking & Camping & Tents

 Best in Class